Quickly exit this site by pressing the Escape key

 Heddlu Bach aims to work with all young people to promote and deliver on:

-Your NXT GEN Officers are your key connectors between your school and the police.
+Your NXTGEN Officers are your first point of contact for starting up your Heddlu Bach.
+Your local Neighbourhood Policing Team will be your connectors between the school and the police.
 They will be working with you on local community projects and aiding you in rewarding the young people.
-Building and developing strong relationships with your Neighbourhood Policing Teams is vital in becoming a successful Heddlu Bach.
+Building and developing strong relationships with them is vital in becoming a successful Heddlu Bach.

 Welcome to the start of your journey!